FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-11-02-custom-software.md

     - Mocab
 ---

+{: .warning}
+> Uploading your own software is only possible on a Premium plan.

 Before proceeding with this guide, we recommend reading our [server software guide](/minecraft/bedrock/general/server-software) to better understand the terms used below.

 Users may often want to use other software not officially provided by Falix, either for their unique features, plugin support or cross-play capabilities.
 Fortunately this can be done by adding it as a custom core, as will further be explained in this article.